santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-data-career-journey.md

 In the next instalment of this saga, we'll take a run through some of the main things that can go wrong, and also some of the things that can go right, if we do decide to jump ship back to being an IC.

-Check out There And Back Again Part 3: [I've Looked At Life From Both Sides Now](/articles/ive-looked-at-life-from-both-sides-now/)
+Check out There And Back Again Part 3: [What Can Go Wrong When Moving Back To Data IC Role After Being A Manager?](/articles/what-can-go-wrong-when-moving-back-to-data-ic-role-after-being-a-manager/)

 ### _Some Further Recommended Reading_